- Peptide (C)RNWKRPSEQLEAQH, corresponding to amino acid residues 256-269 of rat OX1R (Accession P56718). 3rd intracellular loop.

 Anti-Orexin Receptor 1 Antibody (#AOR-001) is a highly specific antibody directed against an epitope of the rat protein.
 The antibody can be used in western blot, immunocytochemistry, and immunohistochemistry applications.
 It has been designed to recognize OX1R from rat, mouse, and human samples.

-Anti-Orexin Receptor 1-ATTO-488 Antibody (#AOR-001-AG) is directly labeled with an ATTO-488 fluorescent dye.
+Anti-Orexin Receptor 1-ATTO Fluor-488 Antibody (#AOR-001-AG) is directly labeled with an ATTO-488 fluorescent dye.
 ATTO dyes are characterized by strong absorption (high extinction coefficient), high fluorescence quantum yield, and high photo-stability.
 The ATTO-488 label is analogous to the well known dye fluorescein isothiocyanate (FITC) and can be used with filters typically used to detect FITC.
-Anti-Orexin Receptor 1-ATTO-488 Antibody is specially suited to experiments requiring simultaneous labeling of different markers.
+Anti-Orexin Receptor 1-ATTO Fluor-488 Antibody is especially suited for experiments requiring simultaneous labeling of different markers.